Skip to article frontmatterSkip to article content

 Drawing sounds

-Visual representations can reveal patterns and relationships that are difficult to express in words and are useful in both artistic and scientific contexts.
+During soundwalking, it may help to create maps or diagrams showing the spatial distribution of sounds in an environment.
+Such visual representations can reveal patterns and relationships that are difficult to express in words and are helpful in both artistic and scientific contexts.

 Recording sounds